 To attract talent in today’s competitive hiring market, you have many options available to you.
-You can post job openings on your career site, job boards and social media, to name a few channels.
+You can post job openings on your career site, job boards, and social media, and more.
 But many employers don’t fully embrace their top of top job applicants: employee referrals.

-According to a study from LinkedIn, the top way people discover new jobs is through referrals.
+According to a study from LinkedIn, the top way people discover new jobs is through a great employee referral program.
 And referred candidates can end up being your most successful hires, as your trusted employees can vouch for their previous work experience.

 Is your team doing everything you can to encourage employee referrals?
-Consider these three unique ways to get employees excited about recommending their connections for your open roles:
+Consider these four unique ways to get employees excited about recommending their connections for your open roles:

 Your employees likely have some great contacts in their networks, but these contacts don’t always happen to be top-of-mind.
 It can take an extra nudge to get the referrals you need to fill your open roles.
 Set aside a time to sit down with employees and review their networks.